 The Need for Dental Exams

 If left untreated, dental problems usually get much worse.
-Patients that make regular visits to Dr. Tanner are much less likely to have small problems develop into major issues.
+Patients that make regular visits to Dr. Ross are much less likely to have small problems develop into major issues.
 If tooth decay, for example, goes untreated, the tooth may become increasingly damaged.
 The more damaged a tooth becomes, the less likely it becomes that the majority of the original tooth can be saved.
 Regular exams will give you the best opportunity for the early detection and treatment of major oral problems.
 In addition to maintaining your oral health, good hygiene and regular dental exams will end up saving you money because they’ll help you avoid the high costs of teeth repair and replacement.

 What to Expect During a Routine Exam